icopy-site/awesome-cn/docs/awesome/awesome-integration.md

 <!--lint enable-->
 ### Integration Frameworks
 *The Integration frameworks section includes software tools and libraries that help developers implement and manage integration patterns in their applications.
 These frameworks are based on well-established Enterprise Integration Patterns (EIPs), which provide a standard vocabulary and architecture for designing and implementing integration solutions.
 The frameworks in this section can help simplify the process of integrating different systems, applications, and data sources by providing pre-built connectors, message routing, and transformation capabilities.*
-- [Apache Camel (⭐6.2k)](https://github.com/apache/camel) - Robust integration framework leveraging Enterprise Integration Patterns to seamlessly connect diverse systems and APIs.
+- [Apache Camel (⭐6.2k)](https://github.com/apache/camel) - Integration framework with 300+ connectors for databases, messaging, APIs, cloud services, and enterprise systems.
+Supports both Spring Boot and Quarkus runtimes, and includes AI agent interoperability via the A2A and MCP protocols.
 - [Ballerina (⭐3.8k)](https://github.com/ballerina-platform/ballerina-lang) - Innovative programming language designed for effortless creation and integration of network services and APIs.
 - [Frank!Framework (⭐161)](https://github.com/frankframework/frankframework) - Low-code Java messaging framework that simplifies system connectivity and data integration through configurable XML setups.
 - [Spring Integration (⭐1.6k)](https://github.com/spring-projects/spring-integration) - Extension of the Spring ecosystem that provides out-of-the-box integration capabilities using proven Enterprise Integration Patterns.